Arachne/Verifier/docs/index.md

 ### Presenter

 In presenters you can now use these rules to restrict access to the whole presenter or separately to its actions, signals and components.

-Note that rules for views are NOT supported.
+Note that rules for render methods are NOT supported and will cause an exception.
+The reason is that a rule on render method would not protect signals which might easily cause a security issue in your application.

 Also class-level annotations for non-presenter components are NOT supported.
+These are not possible to implement reliably because the return typehint of `createComponent*` method may not be the exact class of the component.

 ```php
 use App\MyRule;